Natalia Kukulska

-Natalia Maria Kukulska (born March 3, 1976) is a Polish singer performing pop and R&B music, turning towards alternative electronica in the 2010s.
+Natalia Maria Kukulska (born 3 March 1976) is a Polish singer performing pop and R&B music, turning towards alternative electronica in the 2010s.
 She debuted as a child singer in 1986, and released her first "adult" solo album in 1996.
-Her most popular songs include "Dłoń", "Piosenka światłoczuła", "Im więcej ciebie tym mniej", "W biegu", "Tyle słońca w całym mieście" and "Wierność jest nudna".
-She has sold over 1.8 million albums as of 2014.
+Her most popular songs include "Dłoń", "Piosenka światłoczuła", "Im więcej ciebie tym mniej", "W biegu", and "Wierność jest nudna".
+She has sold over 1.8 million albums as of 2014 and received three platinum records and six gold records.

 Early life

-Kukulska was born on March 3, 1976, in Warsaw.
+Kukulska was born on 3 March 1976 in Warsaw.
 She is the daughter of the late singer Anna Jantar, who was extremely popular in the 1970s and died in the 1980 LOT plane crash, and the late composer Jarosław Kukulski, who also wrote songs for Irena Jarocka, Krzysztof Krawczyk, Eleni and many more.
 She also has a half-brother from her father's second marriage, Piotr Kukulski.

 She attended XXI Social High School in Warsaw ("XXI Społecznym Liceum Ogólnokształcącym w Warszawie"), and graduated in 1995.

 Career

 She began singing professionally in 1984.
 In 1986 she released her debut studio album, simply titled 'Natalia'.
 The music publishing studio began promoting her two singles "Puszek Okruszek" and "Co powie tata".

 A year later, she released her second album entitled "Bajki Natalki" ('Natalia's Fairy Tales'), for which she received the first platinum record in the history of Polish phonography.
 In 1991 she recorded her first CD with Christmas carols entitled "Najpiękniejsze kolędy" ('The Most Beautiful Christmas Carols').
 She promoted the album with the singles "Dłoń" and "Piosenka światłoczuła", both of which reached the 32nd place in the Polish Radio's Third Program.
 The popular songs was certified gold for high domestic sales.
 In 1995, she was nominated for the Fryderyk award of the Polish phonographic industry in the Album of the Year - Pop category.
 In 1997, she released a studio album entitled Pulse, which she promoted with the singles "Im więcej ciebie tym mniej", "W biegu" and "Czy ona jest", as well as her own interpretation of Barbra Streisand's song "Woman in Love".
 The album was called Double Platinum, three months after its premiere.

 In November 1997, Kukulska released her song "Ani słowa", during the promotion of Walt Disney Studio's animated film Hercules, during its premiere.
-On January 26, 1998, Kukulska and the Dutch music duo R'n'G recorded the song "We'll Be Together", which in 2001 appears on their album "The Right Time", which was released all over Europe.
+On 26 January 1998 Kukulska and the Dutch music duo R'n'G recorded the song "We'll Be Together", which in 2001 appears on their album "The Right Time", which was released all over Europe.
 In September 1998, she recorded Polish version songs for the movie Quest for Camelot; "On My Father's Wings" ('Niech Duch Ojca niesie mnie') and duet with Andrzej Piaseczny "If I Didn't Have You" ('Jesteś blisko mnie').
 She was chosen by producer and composer of the movie, David Foster.